richmondu/face_pay/README.md

 ### Feasibility:

+Facial recognition is already very popular in China.
-Paying food using facial recognition is already available in China
+Paying food using facial recognition (with backend integration to WeChat Pay or Ali Pay digital payment solutions) is already available in China.

 [Buying Food with Facial Recognition in China](https://www.youtube.com/watch?v=9HHW0mj2EDc)